taoshidev/ptncli/README.md

 PTNCLI sits on top of the bittensor-cli tool and extends it by customizing and hooking into commands.
 As a subnet on the Bittensor network, PTN operates on **subnet 8 (netuid: 8)** on the mainnet/finney network and **subnet 116 (netuid: 116)** on the testnet.
 PTN requires additional collateral setup during registration, which this tool automates alongside the standard subnet registration process.

+### Process Flow
+From a high level, here is what happens to register with collateral on PTN.

+1. Register your hotkey with PTN: `ptncli subnets register`
+2. Stake TAO into theta using your own hotkey: `ptncli stake add`
+3. Collateral add, which under the hood signs an extensic and sends the command off to the super validator.
+The super validator will then transfer the amount specified into our smart contract: `ptncli collateral add`
+4. (Optional) View collateral amount tracked in the contract: `ptncli collateral list`

 ### Network Targeting
 - **Mainnet/Finney**: Targets subnet 8 (netuid: 8)
 - **Testnet**: Targets subnet 116 (netuid: 116)